-The most foolproof option is to attempt to create a shipment.
+For items that you are trying to send to FBA for the first time, the most foolproof option is to attempt to create a shipment.
 Amazon will not allow you to create the shipment if they are not accepting your product.

 Amazon will also deny any attempts to re-classify items, so don’t bother trying that if they reject your shipment.

 What Do I Do if I Can’t Use FBA?

 If Amazon’s coronavirus restrictions are preventing you from creating a shipment, you have two options:

 - Wait for a while and try again.
 Amazon is doing its best to continue lifting these restrictions and accepting more items.
 Plus, demands change week by week, so Amazon will likely shift its priorities to keep up.